nileahtobhair/site-2023/posts/reading.md

 I read this book as a kind and really hated it.
 I didn't like how discombobulated Alice's perspective was and how it was hard to get a firm grasp of the storyline.
 Reading it as an adult is a different experience.
 Hard not to appreciate Carroll's imagination, his poetry and overall craft.

+## Klara and the Sun - Kazuo Ishiguro - 4.5/5\*

+Loved this, one of my favourites.
+Beautiful, gentil.
+Scifi but with hazy world building.
+Looking forward to reading his other works.

 to be continued...